Fraud Blocker

 When requesting an appointment, you can also indicate any preferences for a clinician.

 Yes.
-Finding the right fit is important in healthcare.
+Finding the right fit is important when accessing support for your mental health.
 If you feel another clinician may be more suitable, our team can help arrange this where possible.

 Appointments require advance notice if you need to cancel or reschedule.